Jay Gruden: Jacksonville Jaguars

 On January 22, 2020, Gruden was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Doug Marrone.
-Alongside Doug Marrone and the rest of the team's coaches, he was let go following the season after the team finished with a franchise-worst 1–15 record.
+Alongside Marrone and the rest of the team's coaches, he was fired after the team finished with a franchise-worst 1–15 record.

 Los Angeles Rams

-Gruden worked as an offensive consultant with the Los Angeles Rams in 2022.
+Gruden was as an offensive consultant with the Los Angeles Rams in 2022.